-Babar Azam has 24 centuries in international cricket, sixth in the all-time list of Pakistani cricketers with the most centuries on the international stage.
+Babar Azam has 28 centuries in international cricket since making his debut in May 2015, standing sixth in the all-time list of Pakistani cricketers with the most centuries on the international stage.

 While there are no signs of stopping Babar Azam from eventually breaking Younis Khan’s national record of 41 centuries in international cricket, we look at the progress chart of Pakistan’s ‘Virat Kohli’ in the last seven years.